Vietnam.vn - Nền tảng quảng bá Việt Nam

 A pedestrian uses an envelope to shade himself from the sun, in London, July 2022.
 Photo: Hollie Adams/Bloomberg

-Instead of "extremely hot", you can also say "it's burning hot" is a similar expression to "it's scorching".
+Instead of "extremely hot", you can also say "It's burning hot" is a similar expression to "it's scorching".
 There's also "it's boiling".
-Another expression is "it's roasting" - which immediately reminds me of a duck roasted over hot coals, which also means extremely hot.
+Another expression is "it's roasting" - which immediately reminds me of a duck roasted on hot coals, which also means extremely hot.
 The verb "roast" means to turn or grill food.

-Finally, the word "hot" cannot be left out.
-I find the expression "(as) hot as hell" quite popular.
+Finally, the word "hot" must be mentioned.
+I find the expression "(as) hot as hell" quite popular - hot as hell.
 The equivalent is "hot as a pistol".
-The full expression "hot as a $2 pistol" comes from the 19th century, a cheap pistol whose barrel became unusually hot after firing.
+The full expression "hot as a $2 pistol" originates from the 19th century, a cheap pistol whose barrel became unusually hot after firing.

-Finally, not everyone knows that "summer solstice" in English is "summer solstice".
+Finally, not everyone knows that "summer solstice" is "summer solstice" in English.

 Quang Nguyen